maartenvanschagen/gyroLib/test/README.md

 # The 'test' Directory
 All files found in this directory are intended for developers to test their code.
-Everything here should be compilable in the ESP-IDF framework. **Don't commit Arduino code**.
+Everything here should be compilable with every framework (use #ifdev where needed). **Don't commit Arduino code**.

 ## How to Use
-To use one of these tests you will have to (temporarily) copy the c++ file to the 'src' directory.
-Hereafter, press the upload button in the bottom left of the Visual Studio Code editor, platform.io should automatically handle everything else.
+These test files are intended to be used with the platform.io automated test functionality.
+To run these tests press the test button in the platform.io ide.
+Or to manually run a test file copy the test script to the 'src' directory and upload the code.